kyma-project/test-infra/.github/actions/image-builder/README.md

 # Image Builder Action

-This action is supposed to trigger image-builder service.
-It receives authentication tokens (**oidc** and **azure personal access token**) via inputs as well as image name.
+The image builder action triggers the image-builder service.
+It receives authentication tokens (**oidc** and **azure personal access token**) from inputs as well as from the image name.

-Optionally you can set other inputs to control which image with which context should be built.
+Optionally, you can set other inputs to control which image with which context should be built.

 # Inputs